WTIFS/tantan-demo/README.md

 5. Run the following command to prepare the database:
     ```
         cd sql
+        pwd
-        pwd //copy the path here
+        //copy the path here of last step
         psql $NAME OF YOUR DATABASE postgres $THE PATH OF LAST STEP
     ```
 5. Run the following command to start the project